IUPAP C10 2017 Young Scientist Prize in the Structure and Dynamics of Condensed Matter

 Nomination Requirements and Deadline for Submission:

-Prize Presentation: Winner’s Prize Lecture and Award Ceremony will be held in 2016 at the American Physical Society (APS) March Meeting (March 14-18, 2016; Baltimore, MD) in cooperation with Division of Condensed Matter Physics (DCMP) and Division of Material Physics (DMP) of APS.
+Prize Presentation: Winner’s prize lecture and award ceremony will be held in 2017 at the American Physical Society (APS) March Meeting (March 13-17, 2017, New Orleans, LA) in cooperation with Division of Condensed Matter Physics (DCMP) and Division of Material Physics (DMP) of APS.

-IUPAP welcomes applications from outstanding women and other underrepresented groups.
+IUPAP encourages applications from women and other underrepresented groups.